amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Love & Rockets
 - Wonder Woman by Tom King
 - Wytches
+- Batman: City of Madness
+- Alan Scott: The Green Lantern

 ## On Hold
 - Damn Them All #2